ifood/.github/DEVELOPMENT.md

 To help the user conform with the pattern, the project should use commitzen and repository server and local hooks.

 ### Contributor License Agreement (CLA)

 In order to accept your pull request, we need you to submit a CLA.
 You only need to do this once, so if you've done this for another iFood open source project, you're good to go. iFood uses the [cla-bot project](https://colineberhardt.github.io/cla-bot/) to check the CLA assignment into all Pull Requests.
-To sign, the user must go to https://github.com/ifood/clabot-config project, and open a pull request adding your GitHub user inside the .clabot file.
+To sign, the user must go to https://github.com/ifood/clabot-config project, and commit a change adding your GitHub user inside the .clabot file.

 After you have signed the CLA, must add a new PR comment with `@cla-bot check` message, that will trigger the bot and update the PR status.
 There's no need to open a new PR.